 Keramos meets concurrently with the annual meeting of The American Ceramic Society.
 The executive board, comprised of the national officers typically meets on the Saturday evening prior to the annual meeting.
 The executive board reconvenes at the annual Keramos Student Convocation on the Sunday morning of the annual meeting, at which all fraternity business is reviewed, chapter reports are given, student representation is elected, and recognition of chapters and individuals receiving awards is made.
 A career presentation by a speaker invited from industry or academia concludes the Convocation.

 Membership in Keramos is via invitation and induction at one of the chapters comprising the fraternity.
 Students, resident teaching staff, alumni, and honorary members are eligible.
 Member selection is predicated on the basis of good scholarship, interest in the discipline of ceramics, and strong personal character.
 Chapter officers are elected annually and represent their chapters at the annual Convocation.

 Attention All Keramos Members!

-Please remember that annual dues of $10 are required every year for both student and professional members.
-Fraternity dues are used to provide travel support to delegates from each Chapter to attend the Annual Keramos Convocation and ACerS Annual Meeting (MS&T Conference).
+Please remember that the annual dues of $10 are required every year for both student and professional members.
+Fraternity dues are used to provide travel support to delegates from each Chapter to attend the Annual Keramos Convocation and also the ACerS Annual Meeting (MS&T Conference).